umaar/video-everyday/readme.md

 ###### Thanks to Fig Vids for the footage!
 Go check out their [YouTube Channel](https://www.youtube.com/channel/UCPcQxhv9uNPef_DrXdF1_hg)

+---

+### What is this?

-If you've recorded lots of videos, taken lots of pictures, with your phone for example, you can turn all of that into a condensed compilation video in an automated manner.
+If you've recorded lots of videos (e.g. with your phone), you use this code to turn all of that into a compilation video, for example showing 1 second of your life every day.

 ### To get started